Yazmin Oukhellou Flaunts Major Cleavage In Stunning White Gown On Instagram

 Of a higher quality then the older photo, this snapshot featured Yazmin posing with both hands resting on her thighs as she put on a very busty display.
 Her long dark locks flowed down both sides of her body, curving around her voluptuous bosom.

-Collectively, the two photos have accumulated nearly 30,000 likes and over 100 comments as her fans were quick to praise her for her stunning good looks.
+Collectively, the two photos have accumulated nearly 30,000 likes and over 100 comments.
+Her fans were also quick to praise her for her stunning good looks.

-In the lengthy caption of her most recent snapshot, Yazmin reminds her followers she has a separate Instagram page dedicated to the retreat.
+In the lengthy caption of her most recent snapshot, Yazmin reminds her followers that she has a separate Instagram page dedicated to the retreat.
 She encouraged anyone interested in joining her on the next retreat to “get back to feeling the best version” of themselves to send The Wellness Retreat Marrakech account a private message.

 View this post on Instagram